Phase diagram for a single flexible Stockmayer polymer at zero field: Numerical Model

 \section{Numerical Model}

-In order to investigate the behaviour of flexible magnetic filaments in the limit of infinite dilution we have performed numerical simulations in which a single magnetic filament is placed in a unbounded open space.
 The magnetic filament is modelled as a bead-spring chain made of a sequence of $N$ magnetic beads (colloidal particles) of diameter $\sigma_e$, carrying a point dipole $\bmu_e$ at their centre.
-Henceforth, the subindex $e$ denotes the experimental values of the physical quantities we use.
-The absence of such subindex means the quantity is expressed in reduced units.
-We will use through all this work reduced units.
-Thus, for a length $l_e$ its corresponding reduced value is $l=l_e/\sigma_e$.
-In the simulations, in sake of simplicity, the diameter of the colloidal particles is set to $\sigma=1$, so all length scales are measured in units of this diameter.
+Henceforth, the subindex $e$ denotes the experimental values of the physical quantities we use, whereas the absence of such a subindex means the quantity is expressed in reduced units.
+Throughout this work, we will express the results in reduced units, thus, for a length le its corresponding reduced value is $l=l_e/\sigma_e$.
+In all the simulations carried out the diameter of the colloidal particles is set to $\sigma=1$, so all length scales are measured in units of this diameter.
+Therefore, our results are expected to be valid to any particle size as far as the magnetism of the colloidal particles can be approached by point dipoles fixed in the lattice structure of particles, and sedimentation forces are negligible.

-Two different types of particles will be considered: non sticky particles, where the predominant interaction between particles is the steric repulsion due to the their cores; and sticky particles, in which in addition to the repulsion there exists an attractive pair-wise interaction among the particles.
-Henceforth we will refer to this last interaction as {\em 'the $LJ$ interaction'}.
+Two different types of particles will be considered: non sticky particles, where the predominant interaction between particles is the steric repulsion due to their cores and sticky particles, in which in addition to the repulsion there exists an attractive pair-wise interaction among the particles.
+We will refer to this interaction as {\em 'the $LJ$ interaction'}.
 The attractive interaction between two particles $i$ and $j$ will be modelled via the following potential that combines the core repulsive part (cutoff $r_{cut}=2^{1/6}\sigma$), and the attractive part ($r_{cut}=2.5\sigma$),

 where $r$ is the distance between the centres of the particles $i$ and $j$, \ie $r=| \br_i-\br_j |$, and $V_{tsLJ}$ is a truncated-shifted Lennard-Jones potential \cite{1971-weeks},

 where $U_{LJ}(r)=4 \epsilon [ (\sigma/r)^{12} - (\sigma/r)^6 ]$.
 The $LJ$ energy parameter $\epsilon$, is given in units of the experimental well depth $\epsilon_e$, and any energy $U$ will be also referred to $\epsilon_e$, \ie $U=U_e/\epsilon_e$.
 In the same way we choose the Boltzmann constant to be $k=1$ in reduced units, and therefore the reduced temperature is $T=k_e T_e/\epsilon_e$.
 The modulus of the dipole moments can be also expressed in the reduced system as: $\mmu = \mu^2_e/(4 \pi \mu_{o,e} \sigma^3_e\epsilon_e)$.
 It should be noted that the soft-core and the attractive part have been implemented as in eq. (\ref{Ushort}) and not through a simple $LJ$ potential because we want to ensure that the effective repulsion is roughly the same when different values of $\epsilon <1$ are used.
 In this way a comparison between chains with different depths for the attractive well and non-sticky chains can be performed more easily.